Skip to main content

 Dependencies

-Create a new Spring Boot project and add the following dependencies:
+Create a Spring Boot project.
+Then add these dependencies.

 Maven